Kohl's: A Likely Retail Survivor

 At this point, it is impossible to predict when non-essential retailers like Kohl's may be allowed to reopen their stores.
 If anything, estimating how fast customer traffic will return could be even harder.

 What is clear is that Kohl's is far better positioned to weather the current storm than many of its rivals.
 The apparel retail landscape is filled with companies that either have very weak margins, very high debt, or both.
 Kohl's investment-grade balance sheet and 2019 adjusted pre-tax margin of about 5% are quite solid by comparison.
-Many of these weaker competitors won't survive the current retail downturn, or at best will be forced to downsize significantly.
+Many of these weaker competitors won't survive the current retail downturn or, at best, will be forced to downsize significantly.

 In the short term, liquidations at competing retailers could put further pressure on Kohl's results.
-But looking forward by a couple of years, Kohl's is likely to gain market share, helped by its solid brand, broad (and growing) stable of key national brands, and its traffic-driving returns partnership with Amazon.com (AMZN).
-It also has an opportunity to double down on efforts to sublease excess space in its stores to complementary tenants like Aldi and Planet Fitness (PLNT), reducing net rent expense and boosting store traffic.
+But, looking forward by a couple of years, Kohl's is likely to gain market share, helped by its solid brand, broad (and growing) stable of key national brands, and its traffic-driving returns partnership with Amazon.com (NASDAQ:AMZN).
+It also has an opportunity to double down on efforts to sublease excess space in its stores to complementary tenants like Aldi and Planet Fitness (NYSE:PLNT), reducing net rent expense and boosting store traffic.

 Kohl's stock currently trades at a sharp discount to its year-end book value of approximately $35 per share.
 While Kohl's will likely post a loss this year and one could quibble with the fair values of some of the balance sheet accounts, this roughly 60% discount seems overdone.
 Kohl's stock also trades for just 3 times the company's fiscal 2019 adjusted EPS of $4.86.